 Frequently Asked Questions About the Family Reunification Parole Processes

 Q1.
-How will USCIS decide who is invited to request to enter the United States under the family reunification parole processes?
+How will USCIS decide who is invited to participate in the family reunification parole processes?

 Q2.
 Who is eligible for consideration for parole under the family reunification parole processes?